Loris Arnaud: Paris Saint-Germain

 that he was treated positive by the club doctor and physiotherapists.
 Towards the end of the season, Arnaud made his first appearance since injury, playing in the reserve.
 At the end of the 2008–09 season, Arnaud would sign a new two-year contract, which would keep him until 2012.

 The following season, under new manager Antoine Kombouaré, who replaced Le Guen, Arnaud first team was soon limited, having been left out of the squad.
-Throughout the first half of the season, Arnaud rarely kick a ball, having spent time on the bench being un-used.
+Throughout the first half of the season, Arnaud rarely kick a ball, having spent time on the bench being unused.
 In late-October, Arnaud made headlines after his teammate and himself, were tested for Swine flu H1N1 virus, along with Ludovic Giuly, Jérémy Clément and Mamadou Sakho.
 Eventually, Arnaud was eventually cleared from Swine flu H1N1 virus, having tested negative.
 He would make two appearances in the Coupe de la Ligue campaign.